 Each and all IEML USL (Uniform Semantic Locators) are built from the elements (or morphemes) of the language.

 Phrases are USLs constructed from elements using sentence structure and/or junction structure.

-- An IEML sentence is an organisation of elements (or junctions or sub-sentences) according to the same grammatical roles as a classical sentence: verb, subject, object, complements, etc. IEML sentences are recursive: its roles can be filled by sub-phrases.
+- An IEML sentence is an organization of elements (or junctions or sub-sentences) according to the same grammatical roles as a classical sentence: verb, subject, object, complements, etc. IEML sentences are recursive: their roles can be filled by sub-phrases.

 - The roles in a phrase (sentence or junction) are filled by words, i.e. elements or sub-phrases with inflections.

 General schema of a phrase

 A phrase has nine roles: a root and eight distinct leaf roles.
 The leaf roles may be empty or may contain only role’s auxiliaries.
 One of the nine roles has a semantic accent represented by an exclamation mark.
 The proposition phrase is recursive: the eight leaf roles may contain any phrase, except for the root which cannot contain a junction phrase.

 In terms of building a network of relationships:

 - Each of the eight roles can be compared to a main branch, the role’s auxiliaries to small branches that subdivide a main branch, and the subcategories (elements, phrases) to leaves.